 Like most lids these days, it complies with EN1078 and follows the in-mould construction (where shell and EPS liner are formed together simultaneously).
 Build quality is extremely high, superior to many I've tested commanding nearer £100.

-This 282g helmet is "ridiculously good value for money", says our Shaun Audane and "shows an attention to detail that exceeds many helmets at twice the price".
+Previously known as the 700, this 282g helmet is "ridiculously good value for money", says our Shaun Audane and "shows an attention to detail that exceeds many helmets at twice the price".
 It's tidily-made and well-ventilated, with an easy-to-use adjustment system.

-It's available in black or white so it should look good with any outfit.
+It's available in red or white so it should look good with any outfit.
 The only fly in the ointment is that the sizing is slightly generous, so if you're on the borderline between sizes, choose the smaller one.

 A classic design with modern features at a low price from Giro, arguably the most innovative helmet brand of the last 25 years.
 This is a helmet that isn't making a statement, simply providing head protection.
 Like most value helmets, it has fewer vent holes with larger spacing, which has the added bonus of making the helmet more solid.